T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Evaluation Metrics

 \subsection{3-in-1 Metric for Complex Compositions Evaluation}

 Since different evaluation metrics are designed for evaluating different types of compositionality, there is no single metric that works well for all categories.
-We empirically find that the Disentangled BLIP-VQA works best for attribute binding evaluation, UniDet-baased metric works best for spatial relationship evaluation, and CLIPScore works best for non-spatial relationship evaluation.
+For non-MLLM metric, we empirically find that the Disentangled BLIP-VQA works best for attribute binding evaluation, UniDet-based metric works best for 2D/3D-spatial relationship and numeracy evaluation, and CLIPScore works best for non-spatial relationship evaluation.
 Thus, we design a 3-in-1 evaluation metric which computes the average score of CLIPScore, Disentangled BLIP-VQA, and UniDet, as the evaluation metric for complex compositions.